Jakllp/Jakllp/README.md

 - I'm developing/maintaining a few Minecraft-Bukkit plugins.
 - I'm currently preparing some content for YouTube that isn't Minecraft related

-Someone asked me if I had patreon.
-Sadly not.
-And for legal reasons I deactivated Github Sponsors.

 ---

 ### Wanna reach me?